 Snow and weather conditions – when snow and overhead conditions are good, there is no finer place to be than in Scotland.
 Our snow conditions and weather however can sometimes be a bit temperamental!
 So it’s always best to keep an eye on snow reports and weather reports, sign up for Ski-Scotland snow alerts. and follow Ski-Scotland on Facebook.

 Travel – check Traffic Scotland road reports before you go.
-Alternatively, if you’re heading for Cairngorm Mountain or Nevis Range, why not take a physically-distanced train ride to Aviemore or Fort William?
+Alternatively, if you’re heading for Cairngorm Mountain or Nevis Range, why not take a train ride to Aviemore or Fort William?
 The slopes are only a short bus trip away from these two Highland towns.

 On the slopes